Skip to content

 Returns:

-Initial state with zero weights and unit variance estimates
+Initial MLP learner state with sparse weights and zero biases

 """